officiallysingh/spring-boot-problem-handler/README.md

 * `problem.open-api.exclude-patterns`:- List of `URI` Ant patterns to be excluded from OpenAPI specification validation.
 Default is empty.
 * `problem.open-api.req-validation-enabled`:- To enable or disable OpenAPI specification validation for request, default is `false`.
 * `problem.open-api.res-validation-enabled`:- To enable or disable OpenAPI specification validation for response, default is `false`.
+* `problem.tracing.enabled`:- Whether to enable Tracing support, default is `false`.
+* `problem.tracing.trace-id`:- Attribute name in error response body or Header name for Trace Id, default is `X-trace-id`.
+* `problem.tracing.strategy`:- Whether to add Trace Id in header or body of error response, default is `HEADER`.

 ## Error Key
 The main concept behind specifying the error attributes in `properties` file is **Error key**, which is mandatory to be unique for each error scenario.